-2.1 It is recommended that this scheme, as supported by Ward Councillors, is progressed.
+2.1 It is recommended that this scheme is progressed and formally consulted on.
 The scheme will include one Pay & Display Machine in the vicinity of the parking bays together with the placement of suitable signage with the option for 'Pay by Mobile' clearly in view.